uscensusbureau/the-opportunity-project/DOCS.md

 1) Markdown is used much more infrequently than in other Jekyll sites
 2) At its core, the site doesn't follow a conventional static blog structure: there is no /_posts_ folder and content is not regularly being added through team-contributed .md files
-3) The overall mentality of the site is closer to that of a series of components that  are building blocks used throughout the site to make pages, than it is a series of unique/discret pages
+3) The overall mentality of the site is closer to that of a component library that provides building blocks used throughout the site to make pages, than it is a series of unique/discrete pages or blog posts.

 #### How Content is Organized

 For most pages, content is stored as yaml, either in the /_data_ folder, or in the page front matter.
 There are a few pages that still have the actual content hard coded into the HTML, and those pages are in the backlog to be refactored.
+Because using the USWDS v2 was new to the team, the first components that were built are a bit clunkier than some of the later components that were added.

+Below the front matter is general a series of {% includes %} which list out the components used to make the page.

+The components have somewhat descriptive names, and there is a component library file which has a screenshot of each component, the file name, and the key that is used the the front matter yaml to pair with that component.
+Most .md files also have at least some description in the front matter for what